Connect Jira with Automation

 -

-- Paste the webhook URL you copied from Jira
+- Paste the Jira incoming webhook URL into Jira automation webhook URL.

 -